OCA/e-commerce/website_sale_product_item_cart_custom_qty/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to add custom quantity from the product items.
+This module allows to add custom quantity from the product items in catalog.

 **Table of contents**